Airlift/Tanker Association: Activities

+In 2023, the A/TA held the annual four-day Professional Military Education Convention & Symposium, which includes 36 educational seminars, individual and organizational awards for educational, skills, valor and leadership recognition.

+The 56th annual Airlift/Tanker Association Symposium was held from 31 October to 3 November 2024 in Grapevine, Texas and was attended by Air Force and Joint Force leaders, industry partners and more than 1,000 Airmen.
+At the event, Air Mobility Command and the A/TA provided recognition to 28 individuals, two wings and one group.
+The Lt.
+Gen. James E. Sherrard III Award was presented to the 439th Airlift Wing, the Abilene Trophy was presented to the Leadership Council of Southwestern Illinois, and the Tampa Bay Trophy was presented to Chairman Mark Kern.

+The A/TA publishes a serial publication called the Airlift/Tanker Quarterly.

 Hall of Fame

 The A/TA maintains a Hall of Fame, which has 37 inductees as of 2024.
 The Hall of Fame was founded in 1989.

 Those enshrined have busts placed at Scott AFB.
 The sculptures are part of the Airlift Association Hall of Fame Memorial and Walk of Fame, which opened in 1991 as part of the larger Berlin Airlift Memorial Garden.
 It features a three-ton, eight-foot-by-four-foot slab of the Berlin Wall that was delivered by the association's German chapter Luftbrücke.
 Founding members of the A/TA also receive busts.